LAME MP3 Encoder Windows builds

 FAQ: using encoder EXE files

 New users often expect an installer or a desktop app.
 These packages are command line encoder builds, so the EXE is normally run with input and output filenames rather than opened by double-clicking.
+Prefer not to use the command line?
+Try the Online MP3 Encoder.

 A simple first test